humanmade/altis-cloud/docs/dashboard/import-export.md

 # Altis Dashboard Import Export

-The Altis Dashboard allows you to perform data migrations between environments, as well as perform data exports for use in local development.
+The Altis Dashboard allows you to perform data migrations between environments, as well as perform data exports for use in local development environments.

-As shown below, you can find the Import & Export feature under the Data tab of the selected Altis Environment.
+As shown below, you can find the Import & Export features under the Data tab of the selected Altis Environment.

 ![import export view](../assets/import-export-view.png)